MessIRve: A Large-Scale Spanish Information Retrieval Dataset: MessIRve

 \subsection{Data splits}

-The dataset is partitioned into training and test queries in such a way that the Wikipedia article to which the paragraph belongs is present in only one of the splits.
+The dataset is split into training and test queries in such a way that the Wikipedia article to which any relevant paragraph belongs is present in only one of the splits.
 The partitioning was done by country, with about 20\% of the articles assigned to the test set.
-This split by article aims to reduce the overlap in topics between the training and test sets.
+Splitting by article aims to reduce the overlap in topics between the training and test sets.
+We do not provide a validation or development set to allow users flexibility in their validation strategies, such as using cross-validation instead of relying on a single validation set.

 Queries not specific to any country (label \texttt{none}) were combined with the set of unique queries from all countries to form a \texttt{full} set, which is also split into training and test sets.
 Unlike the country-specific sets, in the \texttt{full} set some queries can have multiple relevant documents because the same query may return different featured snippets in different country domains.
 Statistical information about the dataset splits is provided in Table \ref{tab:dataset_splits}.
+Representative query-document examples for each country are provided in Appendix \ref{app:queries}, Table \ref{tab:dataset_examples}.